-Effect: Audit adjustments were required in order to prepare the Town's financial statements in accordance with accounting principles generally accepted in the United States of America.
+Effect: Audit adjustments were required in order to prepare the Town's financial statements in conformity with accounting principles generally accepted in the United States of America.

-Cause: The deficiencies are attributed to a lack of formal closing procedures to ensure the completeness and accuracy of the general ledger.
+Cause: The deficiencies are attributed to a lack of formal closing procedures over the identified areas.